Skip to content

 The argument ch-spatial-weight only impacts the SUMM_MEAN output, which is the mean of the absolute value of correlations for a channel, with all other channels.
 (Note, this used not to take the absolute value, but I've changed this behavior just now, along w/ the other changes to CORREL).

 As above, SUMM_MEAN may be based on epoch-level stats (after taking the mean/median of those) or on whole-recording signals.
 In addition, SUMM_MEAN is only based on below threshold channel pairs, if ch-spatial-threshold has been set.
-Setting ch-spatial-weight will weight the correlation, multiplying each absolute correlation by a weight factor determine by the cosine similarity between the channel pairs, before summing for that channel.
+Setting ch-spatial-weight will weight the correlation, multiplying each absolute correlation by a weight factor determined by the cosine similarity between the channel pairs, before summing for that channel.
 The weight is set such that more nearby channels have less weight -- i.e. if one is trying to pick up on more distal channel pairs that still have high correlations in the signals.

 Luna defines the weight as: